 The trademarks of the University may not be used on publications, brochures, advertising or miscellaneous print material without permission from the University.
 Please contact the Office of Trademark Licensing directly for more information.

-The University partners with the Collegiate Licensing Company to represent their licensing program.
+The University partners with IMG College Licensing to represent their licensing program.
 Please contact them directly at:

 Phone: (770) 956-0520